20% off your first purchase with code: SHOP24

 Some videos to introduce students to these important figures are:

-The story is centered around the main character Miles, a young African-American student who finds himself struggling to understand racial inequality in present day America.
+The story is centered around the main character Miles, a young African-American student who finds himself struggling to understand racial inequality in present-day America.
 Through his history project, he magically brings Dr. Martin Luther King Jr., to life. and embarks with him on an adventure through time.
 Together, they explore important events in the Civil Rights Movement the Montgomery Bus Boycott, the Birmingham Campaign, and the March on Washington.

 It’s a great movie that will get all of your students interested in the Civil Rights Movement.